tooyipjee/Spark-Analyzer/README.md

 With Spark Analyzer, developers can easily monitor and manipulate voltage levels, log data, and analyze power consumption, all through a convenient and intuitive interface on their smartphones.
 The device is equipped with both WiFi and BLE connectivity, enabling wireless control and logging, eliminating the need for clunky physical buttons and allowing for remote operation from a distance.

 The sleek design of Spark Analyzer ensures it can be effortlessly attached to any existing UCPD compatible wall wart or power source, without requiring additional stands or tables.
 Its compact form factor guarantees flexibility and convenience, making voltage control and data logging accessible and hassle-free.
+Get yours [now](https://www.crowdsupply.com/elektrothing/spark-analyzer).

 [![Spark Analyzer](https://img.youtube.com/vi/IWUR4Ur0Dy4/0.jpg)](https://www.youtube.com/watch?v=IWUR4Ur0Dy4)